RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 ### [important] Question # 54 - Henry wants to design his SDLC to help prevent the most common application security issues.
 Where in the SDLC should he insert controls to ensure that his application architecture is secure?
 A.	Analysis and requirements definition.
-B.	Design.
+B.	**Design**.
 C.	Deployment.
 D.	Operations and maintenance.

 Answer: B

-### [important] Question # 55 - 	Jacinda’s manager has asked her to set up a sandbox environment to help validate third-party software before it is run.
+### Question # 55 - 	Jacinda’s manager has asked her to set up a sandbox environment to help validate third-party software before it is run.
 What should Jacinda prepare an environment to handle?
 A.	Optimizing the production environment by moving processes that are not frequently used into the sandbox.
 B.	Allowing secure remote access for users who need resources in the cloud environment.
 C.	Running malware for analysis purposes.